onzfonz/comp227/src/content/3/en/part3c.md

 ### Error handling

-If we try to visit the URL of a note with an id that does not exist e.g. <http://localhost:3001/api/notes/5c41c90e84d891c15dfa3431> where <i>5c41c90e84d891c15dfa3431</i> is not an id stored in the database, then the response will be *null*.
+If we try to visit the URL of a note with an id that does not exist e.g. <http://localhost:3001/api/notes/5c41c90e84d891c15dfa3431> where `5c41c90e84d891c15dfa3431` is not an id stored in the database, then the response will be `null`.

 Let's change this behavior so that if a note with the given id doesn't exist, the server will respond to the request with the HTTP status code 404 not found.
-In addition, let's implement a simple <em>catch</em> block to handle cases where the promise returned by the <em>findById</em> method is <i>rejected</i>:
+In addition, let's implement a simple `catch` block to handle cases where the promise returned by the `findById` method is **rejected**:

 ```js
 app.get('/api/notes/:id', (request, response) => {